Header Ads

 “There is one, and only one, kind of real internationalism, and that is—working whole-heartedly for the development of the revolutionary movement and the revolutionary struggle in one’s own country, and supporting (by propaganda, sympathy, and material aid) this struggle, this, and only this, line, in every country without exception.”
 (3)

-All these petty bourgeois, arrogant, know-it-all pontificators should be exposed and their poisonous critiques of communists should be debunked by explaining that their criticism of communists of other countries has nothing to do with internationalism or freedom of criticism but everything to do with serving the interests of imperialist bourgeoisie against the interests of progressive forces.
-Although it is largely known fact, they should be exposed that they are hiding behind these criticisms in order to conceal their pacifist, reformist approaches in their own countries.
+All these petty bourgeois, arrogant, know-it-all pontificators should be exposed, and their poisonous critiques of communists should be debunked by explaining that their criticism of communists of other countries has nothing to do with internationalism or freedom of criticism but everything to do with serving the interests of imperialist bourgeoisie against the interests of progressive forces.
+Although it is a well-known fact, they should be exposed for hiding behind these criticisms to conceal their pacifist, reformist approaches in their own countries.

-According to pontificators, every other communist party and/or organisation in the world is inferior to them and either revisionist, opportunist or "fake communists" so that they have to dictate and impose their own subjective views on them.
-It is subjective because they look at them through the Western arrogant, condescending petty bourgeois glasses assuming the West is the World and only their culture, norms and history count in analysing and determining everything.
+- every other communist party and/or organization in the world is inferior to them and either revisionist, opportunist, or "fake communists" so that they have to dictate and impose their own subjective views on them.
+It is subjective because they look at them through Western arrogant, condescending petty bourgeois glasses, assuming the West is the World and only their culture, norms, and history count in analyzing and determining everything.

-According to pontificators, since they themselves with their vast "knowledge" couldn't have (never mind defeating the fascism in some cases) built a socialism in their own country, then it is impossible for the others to do so.
+Since they themselves, with their vast "knowledge," couldn't have (never mind defeating fascism in some cases) built socialism in their own country, then the others can't do so.

-According to the pontificators, if in a country in where the political power is in the hands of Communists and it is not developed economically, they are not "genuine" communists, and yet, if they succeed in developing their economy, then, they are capitalists not communists.
-The message the pontificators are giving is that only the capitalists are capable of developing economy, socialists are not.
+- If in a country where the political power is in the hands of Communists, and it is not developed economically, they are not "genuine" communists, and yet, if they succeed in developing their economy, then they are capitalists, not communists.

 As Enver Hoxha pointed out, " the correct Leninist course demands deeds, not words..."